Heroes season 3: Reception

 Season three of Heroes started with strong ratings that dropped steadily throughout the season.
 The season's finale placed last in its timeslot.

 This season was met with mixed to negative reception with most criticism directed towards the storylines, writing and characters.
+However many retrospective reviews have considered the second half, "Fugitives", to be a major improvement over the previous two seasons.

 Home media

 The Season 3 DVD Box set was released in North America on September 1, 2009, and in Australia on September 2, 2009 with an alternative cover, and in the UK on October 12, 2009.